zotonic/zotonic/doc/manuals/dispatch.rst

 1. a name identifying the dispatch rule (used by {% url %})
 2. the path matching the request URL's path
 3. the name of the controller
-4. a property list with optional arguments to the resource module
+4. a property list with optional arguments to the resource module; see :ref:`controller_page`

 Dispatch rule naming
 ....................